bottenderjs/bottenderjs.github.io/content/docs/Guides-CustomConnector.md

 ## CustomConnector

-Connector is a bridge between bot and platform.
-You need to implement following methods to tell bot how to find session key from request and create conversation context.
+The connector is a bridge between bot and platform.
+You need to implement the following methods to tell bot how to find session key from the request and create conversation context.

 ### getUniqueSessionKey

-Find unique session identifier, for example, user id, group id, channel id...and so on.
+Find a unique session identifier, for example, user id, group id, channel id...and so on.

 ### updateSession